deek80/lan-clipboard/README.md

 but in theory making a simple http call shouldn't be hard.
 Also, initially it's only going to support text.
 My main use case that I can think of is sharing URLs between my phone and my computer, or my phone and my wife's phone, etc.

+Update 2021-06-18:
+  - so far I've only made a web client, where you can upload your text or copy down the server's text.
+I think I want to put this over https because then you can use the fancy navigator.clipboard stuff
+  - ok, I've added a firebase version. this might be easier since it won't depend on my raspi. now that takes care of the https part too